xan105/node-powertoast/README.md

  _Prerequisite: C/C++ build tools (vs20**19**/20**22**) and Python 3.x (node-gyp) / Windows 10 SDK **10.0.19041.0** (2004)_<br/>
 _⚠️ SDK and build tools version are important here.
 This will most likely fail to compile otherwise._

- 💡 node-gyp ≥ v8.4.0 supports vs2022 (_included in npm ≥ 8.1.4_)

 </details>

-⚠️ Electron ≥ 14 : NodeRT should be loaded in the main process [NodeRT#158](https://github.com/NodeRT/NodeRT/issues/158)

 API
 ===